 Oxford is strongly committed to this principle: if you are a UK student and have the talent and ability to study with us, you should never be put off from applying for financial reasons.
 In 2015–16, Oxford is committed to providing generous financial support to students from lower-income households, to ensure they can make the most of what Oxford has to offer.
 Find out more about funding.

 Oxford graduates are highly valued by employers for their communication, leadership and problem-solving skills.
-Hundreds of recruiters visit the University each year, and nearly 95% of all Oxford leavers are in work or further study six months after leaving.
-The Careers Service can help you find an internship, learn business skills and land your dream job.
+Hundreds of recruiters visit the University each year, and the Careers Service can help you find an internship, learn business skills and land your dream job.
+Six months after leaving, the majority of our students are in employment and most of the rest are in further study.
+When we checked with the 2014 leavers, only 3% were looking for work and 6% were doing something else such as taking time out to travel.